ckyleda/ComplexityNN/README.md

 `--batch_size [integer]`: Set batch size (default 2).
 As the network is provided pre-trained, it is only strictly necessary to tweak this to minimise IO overhead.

+## Clutter & Symmetry Metrics

+This repository also includes tools for computing the clutter and symmetry scores given in the paper.
+To do this, run the following command (or see `example_metrics.sh`):

+`python3 metrics.py --processes 2 --directory samples/ --output output`

+This will generate a `metrics.csv` under the output directory containing clutter and symmetry scores for each image in the input directory.
+It's recommended to normalise these output values between 0 and 1.0.

+A configuration file is provided under the `ClutterSym` package, `configuration.json` that contains parameters used for the Normalised Graph Cut and the Symmetry calculator.
+You may need to tweak these to best fit your data, if you are seeing obviously unexpected results.

+### Required flags for `metrics.py`

+`--directory [path/to/input/images]`: Path to directory for which you wish to predict complexity metrics.
+Must contain **only** .png or .jpg / .jpeg files.
+The input images must be square, RGB (three channels), and 8 bit.

+`--output [path/to/output/]`: Directory to place output CSV containing metric data.
+If it does not exist, it will be created.

+### Optional flags for `metrics.py`

+`--processes [integer, between 1 and n, default: 2]`: The number of processes to use.
+If running the script over a large amount of images, setting this number to (available cores - 1) will reduce runtime considerably.

 ## Reference